 A key reason for a business to participate in an event is to establish and build its brand.
 Event marketing allows your company to cultivate and express its identity firsthand, and through organic, face-to-face communication.

 Through events, you gain the perfect venue to share your ideas, thoughts, and name in the exact way that you want to present them.
 It is a venue that enables you to own versus rent the attention of your prospects and customers for a set time.
-People remember experiences, and an event is the perfect opportunity to showcase the personality and unique flavor of your brand in a way that is memorable and impactful.
+People remember experiences, and an event is a perfect opportunity to showcase the personality and unique flavor of your brand in a way that is memorable and impactful.

 2. Lead Generation